 - Communication Sciences & Disorders (residential): Late August

 - School Psychology: Late August

 4. Send in your official transcripts

-Review your letter of acceptance for the name of any institution(s) for which a final official transcript is required.
-After your degree has been conferred on your transcript and within 30 days of your last term, please request that an official transcript be sent to the Admissions Office.
+Review your letter of acceptance to determine if a final official transcript is required.
+After your degree has been conferred on your transcript and within 30 days of your last term, please request an official transcript be sent to the Admissions Office.

 The current reciprocity agreement between Minnesota and Wisconsin enables a Minnesota resident to attend Wisconsin public institutions of higher education at rates approximating tuition prevailing in the Minnesota State University System.
 You may apply online at Online Tuition Reciprocity Application or, if you have additional questions about reciprocity, contact the Minnesota Office of Higher Education at (800) 657-3866.